-Class teachers have the responsibility for teaching the Relationships Education, Relationships and Sex Education and Health Education curriculum.
+Class teachers have the responsibility for teaching the Relationships and Health Education curriculum.

-On some occasions adults from other agencies will be used to deliver some aspects of Relationships Education, Relationships and Sex Education and Health Education.
+On some occasions adults from other agencies may be used to deliver some aspects of Relationships and Health Education.
 Such visits will always complement the current programme and never substitute or replace teacher led sessions.